 Creativity is at the heart of the Art and Design Curriculum.
 Students are actively encouraged to work independently and to develop enquiring minds.
 Students in years 10 and 11 can choose to take a GCSE course in Art and Design.

-Our Computing curriculum is concerned with how computers and computer systems work, how they are designed and programmed, how to apply computational thinking and how to make the best use of technology that we have.
+Our Computer Science curriculum is concerned with how computers and computer systems work, how they are designed and programmed, how to apply computational thinking and how to make the best use of technology that we have.
+We also covers a range of creative media and digital literacy skills and concepts.

 Technology subjects play their part in ensuring every student studies a broad and balanced curriculum.
 During Key Stage 3 students complete a range of learning experiences across the faculty, and we are offering a range of courses in KS4.